 Go around the circle and ask everyone to share one thing they did this weekend.
 It doesn’t have to be a big thing – participants can share about a movie they saw, book they read, project they completed, social event, etc.

 In advance print lines from movie or book characters (for example – “It is our choices that show what we truly are, far more than our abilities.” – Dumbledore).
 Harry Potter, Hunger games, Fault in Our stars, Lion King, Dr. Seuss are all great sources for quotes.
 Put one quote on each piece of paper and then place the papers around the room.
-Provide more quotes than there are girls so there is a large selection.
-Invite girls to walk around and then stand by the quote they feel applies to them.
+Provide more quotes than there are participants so there is a large selection.
+Invite the group to walk around and then stand by the quote they feel applies to them.
 Invite everyone to share their quote and why they chose it.

 Who Am I?

 Give everyone a piece of paper and a pencil or markers.
 Allow 5 minutes to draw a picture that conveys who they are without writing any words or numbers.
 At the end of 5 minutes the group leader collects the pictures.
 Show the pictures to the group, one at a time, and have them try to guess who drew it.
 Each artist can then explain how their work expresses who they are.

 Give everyone a 3×5 card or card stock cut into a wide strip.
 Invite participants to write their name at the top of the card.
 Then pass the card around the circle and each person writes an affirmation about the person on the card.
 Encourage the group to be specific – use positive adjectives that portray the things you appreciate about each person and their unique qualities, what they add to the group, etc.

 Make sure the group leader gets one too!